 The exterior staircase is located to the back of the house, providing ingress and egress to the upstairs verandah.

 Also typical of the period was the location of the kitchen.
-Built as a separate structure, the kitchen is built to the back of the main building to mitigate the risk of fire in the main dwelling, as well as for the practical purpose of not adding additional to the main dwelling.
+Built as a separate structure, the kitchen is built to the back of the main building to mitigate the risk of fire in the main dwelling, as well as for the practical purpose of not introducing additional heat to the main dwelling.
 The original kitchen is no longer there, but the walkway between it and the main house still exists, albeit adorned with more modern material from that which would have been used back then.
-This walkway would have seen a lot of traffic throughout the day
+This walkway would have seen a lot of foot traffic on a daily basis in its heyday.

 Nothing captures the spirit and sense of the grounds, the gardens and the views from Cherry Garden great house in the nineteenth century, than the memories captured by the british historian, writer and traveler, James Anthony Froude, when he visited the Cherry Garden estate in 1888...